MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/configure-the-outbound-spam-policy.md

 ## What do you need to know before you begin?
 <a name="sectionSection0"> </a>

-Estimated time to complete: 5 minutes
+- Estimated time to complete: 5 minutes

-You need to be assigned permissions before you can perform this procedure or procedures.
+- You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Anti-spam entry in the [Feature Permissions in Exchange Online](https://docs.microsoft.com/exchange/permissions-exo/feature-permissions) topic.

-The following procedure can also be performed via remote PowerShell.
+- You can also do the procedures in this topic in remote PowerShell.
 Use the [Get-HostedOutboundSpamFilterPolicy](https://docs.microsoft.com/powershell/module/exchange/antispam-antimalware/get-hostedoutboundspamfilterpolicy) cmdlet to review your settings, and the [Set-HostedOutboundSpamFilterPolicy](https://docs.microsoft.com/powershell/module/exchange/antispam-antimalware/set-hostedoutboundspamfilterpolicy) to edit your outbound spam policy settings.

-To learn how to use Windows PowerShell to connect to Exchange Online Protection, see [Connect to Exchange Online Protection PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-eop/connect-to-exchange-online-protection-powershell).
-To learn how to use Windows PowerShell to connect to Exchange Online, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell).
+  To connect to Exchange Online PowerShell, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell).
+To connect to Exchange Online Protection PowerShell, see [Connect to Exchange Online Protection PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-eop/connect-to-exchange-online-protection-powershell).

-## Use the Security And Compliance Center (SCC) to edit the default outbound spam policy
+## Use the Security & Compliance Center (SCC) to edit the default outbound spam policy

 Use the following procedure to edit the default outbound spam policy: